BAGUVIX456/The-Labyrinth/README.md

 ### Maintainer(s)

-The currently active maintainer(s) of this project.
+The currently active maintainer of this project.

 <!-- UPDATE -->
 - [Dhanvith Nayak](https://github.com/BAGUVIX456)

+Join the discord server to connect with other contributors: [Invite link](https://discord.gg/ynmKETw9sh)

 <p align="right">(<a href="#top">back to top</a>)</p>